-By Mark Williams.
-Last Updated 17th July 2021.
+By James Vincent.
+Last Updated 7 March 2022.
 Back in 2010, the NHS was among one of the largest healthcare services in the world, but with heavy budget constraints and the fact the people live a lot longer today than when the NHS was created over 70 years ago, the system has been put under a tremendous amount of pressure.
 The downside to both men and women enjoying longer lifespans, is the fact that chronic health condition have also been seen to rise, putting NHS health experts under even more financial pressure.

 To find out more about free medical care provided by the health experts local to you, please click on a Select a Section below.